mjoblin/neotiles/docs/index.rst

 * Create a :class:`~TileManager` object, enabling animation (via the ``draw_fps`` parameter) if you wish.
 * Create your own subclasses of :class:`~Tile` and implement the :meth:`~Tile.draw` method, which sets the tile's pixel colors appropriately based on whatever data is currently available.
-* Register your Tile subclass instances with a TileManager instance.
+* Create tile objects from your Tile subclasses, and register them with your TileManager object.
 * Call :meth:`TileManager.draw_hardware_matrix` to draw all the tiles on the matrix.

+And if you're sending data to your tiles then:

-* Send data to the TileManager object with :meth:`TileManager.send_data_to_tiles` (or individually to each Tile object via the :attr:`Tile.data` attribute).
-The data can be anything in any format, so long as your tiles know how to interpret it and update their pixel colors appropriately.
-Each tile's new colors will be automatically displayed on the matrix by the animation loop; or if you've disabled animation, then just call :meth:`TileManager.draw_hardware_matrix` whenever you're ready to update the matrix.
+* Send data to the TileManager object with :meth:`TileManager.send_data_to_tiles`, or individually to each Tile object via the :attr:`Tile.data` attribute.
+* The data can be anything in any format, so long as your tiles know how to interpret it and update their pixel colors appropriately.
+Each tile's new colors will be automatically displayed on the matrix by the animation loop; or if you've disabled animation then just call :meth:`TileManager.draw_hardware_matrix` whenever you're ready to update the matrix.

 A quick example
 ---------------